lrydzkowski/Lexica/README.md

-# Lexica
+# Lexica (Release Candidate 1)

-English vocabulary learning software written in .NET Core 5 (C#).
-Lexica is a console application which can help in the process of learning English vocabulary.
+English vocabulary learning software written in .NET Core 5 (C# console application).
+Application works only on Windows 10.

 ## How it works

-In order to use this application first you have to create a set of words.
+In order to use this application first you have to create a set of words (an example set file is available in [project](https://github.com/lrydzkowski/Lexica/blob/develop/Lexica.CLI/Assets/Examples/set_1.txt).
 A words set consists of english words and their translations in your native language.
-Sets have to be kept in txt files in the following format:
+Sets have to be kept in txt files in the following
+format:

 ```
 compelling ; nieodparty, pociągający